-NRPA members and students will find print copies of Parks & Recreation magazine in the mail monthly — subscription is included as part of NRPA member dues.
-NPRA Premier Members may consult with their internal membership coordinator to find copies of the magazine delivered to their agencies.
+NRPA members and students will receive the Parks & Recreation magazine by email monthly — subscription is included as part of NRPA member dues.
+NRPA Premier Members may consult with their internal membership coordinator to find copies of the magazine delivered to their agencies.
 Subscriptions for non-members are available for $46 per year in the United States; $56 per year elsewhere.
 To learn more or obtain a subscription, email NRPA Customer Service at firstname.lastname@example.org.

 If you are interested in having Parks & Recreation feature one of your company's products, please send a hi-res image and description of no more than 100 words to email@example.com.

 Parks & Recreation Magazine Advisory Board

 Parks & Recreation magazine regularly works with our Advisory Board — an expansive, nationwide alliance that includes high-level entrepreneurs, park and recreation professionals, architects and academics — to make each issue as thoughtful, informative and useful for NRPA members as possible.
 These partners lend their time, voice and insights to keep Parks & Recreation at the cutting edge of news and trends affecting our field.
 Below, meet the members.